Buying real estate in Australia?

 How much do new-build houses cost in Australia as of 2026?

-New-build houses in Australia currently carry a premium of about 5% to 12% compared to older resale houses of similar size and location, driven by elevated construction costs for materials and labour that continued rising through late 2025.
+New-build houses in Australia currently carry a price premium of about 5% to 12% compared to older resale houses of similar size and location, driven by elevated construction costs (materials and labor have been rising steadily) and the fact that once you add real-world extras like driveways, landscaping, fencing, and window coverings, the all-in cost gap often feels even larger than the headline premium suggests.

 How much do houses with land cost in Australia as of 2026?